croz-ltd/klokwrk-project/support/documentation/adr/content/0002-strategic-project-structure.md

         │       ... *
         └── ...

+#### Simplification - the case of bounded context boundaries matching 1:1 with subdomain
+The one-to-one match between bounded context boundaries and corresponding subdomain is considered to be the "ideal" case, and it is relatively common in practice.
+When we know how a fully expanded strategic structure works and looks like, it is relatively easy to come up with simplification for this particular case.

+Here are "refactoring" steps and the example based on our concrete example from the beginning of this document:
+- move subdomain applications to the bounded context level
+- merge subdomain libraries with bounded context libraries
+- split bounded context libraries into `blib` and `ilib` directories if necessary
+- rename corresponding modules and packages

+      klokwrk-project
+      ├── ... (other files or directories)
+      ├── modules
+      │   ├── bc
+      │   │   └── cargotracking
+      │   │       ├── app
+      │   │       │       cargotracking-app-commandside
+      │   │       │       cargotracking-app-queryside-projection-rdbms
+      │   │       │       cargotracking-app-queryside-view
+      │   │       │       cargotracking-app-rdbms-management
+      │   │       │
+      │   │       ├── blib
+      │   │       │       cargotracking-blib-out-customer
+      │   │       │       cargotracking-blib-queryside-model-rdbms-jpa
+      │   │       │
+      │   │       ├── domain-model
+      │   │       │       cargotracking-domain-model-aggregate
+      │   │       │       cargotracking-domain-model-command
+      │   │       │       cargotracking-domain-model-event
+      │   │       │       cargotracking-domain-model-service
+      │   │       │       cargotracking-domain-model-value
+      │   │       │
+      │   │       └── ilib
+      │   │               cargotracking-ilib-axon-cqrs
+      │   │               cargotracking-ilib-axon-logging
+      │   │               cargotracking-ilib-boundary-api
+      │   │               cargotracking-ilib-boundary-query-api
+      │   │               cargotracking-ilib-boundary-web
+      │   │               cargotracking-ilib-domain-model-command
+      │   │               cargotracking-ilib-domain-model-event
+      │   │               cargotracking-ilib-web
+      │   │               cargotracking-test-component
+      │   │               cargotracking-test-support
+      │   │               cargotracking-test-support-queryside
+      │   │               cargotracking-test-support-testcontainers
+      │   │
+      │   ├── lib
+      │   │   ├── hi
+      │   │   │       ... *
+      │   │   ├── lo
+      │   │   │       ... *
+      │   │   └── xlang
+      │   │           ... *
+      │   └── other
+      │           ... *
+      ├── support
+      │       ... *
+      └── ... *

 ## Consequences
 ### Positive
-* The strategic structure provides a means for organizing modules in a way that supports the system growth.
+* The strategic structure provides predicable way of navigation and orientation in complex projects.
+* The strategic structure organizes modules into business-oriented categories.
-* The strategic structure provides explicit description of dependencies between modules.
+* The strategic structure provides strict direction of dependencies between module categories.
+* The strategic structure indicates abstraction levels of module categories.
-* The strategic structure provides organizational artifacts that help with orientation and navigation.
+* The strategic structure provides apparent entry points into the system (subdomain apps).
+* With consistent naming of modules and packages, the strategic structure supports alternative perspectives on project artifacts (IDEA packages view, IDEA custom scopes).
+* The strategic structure supports the smooth system growth.
 * The strategic structure organizes modules around well know DDD concepts of bounded context and subdomains.
-* The strategic structure provides a means for organizing general system-level libraries and language extensions.
+* The strategic structure provides reduced cognitive load when working or exploring complex codebases.
-* The strategic structure provides a means for easier development of the large system under a single project.
+* The strategic structure improves the speed of development and maintenance.

 ### Negative
 * The strategic structure is not appropriate for simple projects that will never grow beyond initial inception and vision.
-* Build tooling might have problems with the custom structure, which diverges from the most common case.
+* Build tooling might have problems with the custom structures that diverge from the most common case of a flat structure.
-  * With flexible enough build tool, issues can be resolved with appropriate tool configuration, by 3rd party plugins, or by developing custom build tool plugins. `klokwrk-project` uses
+  * With flexible build tool, issues can be resolved with appropriate tool configuration, by 3rd party plugins, or by developing custom build tool plugins. `klokwrk-project` uses
     [kordamp-gradle-plugins](https://github.com/kordamp/kordamp-gradle-plugins) for this purpose.

 ### Neutral